 Visit ChincoteagueChamber.com for full details and to download our Pony Swim guide which includes the schedule of events and shuttle bus/pony parade map; or stop in the Chamber office, 6733 Maddox Boulevard, to pick up a hard copy.

 While the Chincoteague Ponies rest at Pony Swim Lane, attendees are on the move!
-Some will load back on the shuttle buses to head back to their accommodation/vehicle or to the carnival grounds.
-Others will walk to the carnival grounds to await the ponies’ arrival or to find their favorite spot on the Pony Parade route.
+Some will load back on the shuttle buses to head back to their accommodation/vehicle or to the Carnival Grounds.
+If you decide to take the shuttle at this time, please be patient.
+We have to move a lot of people!
+Others will walk to the Carnival Grounds (approx. 1 mile from Veteran’s Memorial Park and 1.5 miles from Pony Swim Lane) to await the ponies’ arrival or to find their favorite spot on the Pony Parade route.

 The Saltwater Cowboys part after entering the corral gate and the ponies rush in.
 Stallions immediately begin to collect their bands and maybe even try to steal a mare from another stallion.
 The ponies will eventually settle down once they realize there is grass to eat, water to drink, and shade to enjoy.
 Foals have had a busy day and will soon settle down to nap.